 Students who wish to transfer from a master’s to a doctoral program must have completed one year of study and nine credits (500 level or above) of coursework in the master’s program, these must be of first-class standing (80%).
 The student must show clear evidence of research ability.

 Transfer directly into a doctoral program should be accomplished after the first year of study and will not be permitted after the completion of the second year in a master’s program.
 Transfers may not be retroactive.
-The transfer must be clearly justified by the student’s supervisor and Graduate Program Advisor in a memorandum to Graduate Studies recommending the transfer.

 If a student transfers from a master’s program to a doctoral program without completing the master’s degree, the commencement of the doctoral program will be from the date of first registration in the master’s program.